This feature is included in the Professional, Enterprise and ReportR plan.

 - Title - this is the title of the outcome, which will show respondents the level they have achieved.
 For example, you could write Expert, Rookie etc.!
 The title will only be shown in the gauge outcome, not the basic outcome.

 - Text - type the text which you want to show to respondents.
-Make your text more exciting by using the rich text editor (for a full explanation of all the icons, click here).
+Make your text more exciting by using the rich text editor.

-Tip: Use the rich text editor icon P to include piping variables.
+Tip: Click Variables to include piping variables.
 Personalize the outcome screen by inserting the respondent's name or answer given to a question.
-Read more about piping here.
+Read more about piping variables here.

 - Add media - click here to upload an image or gif to make your outcome screen more interesting!